Community Wellbeing

 Pedestrian Safety

-by NatureRocks, 9 months ago
+by NatureRocks, about 2 years ago

 Pedestrian safety is two fold for me.
 I love to walk places but never do so when it's dark out.
 It's not necessarily the houseless that make me afraid.
 It's just people in general.
 You can't trust anyone these days not to jump you.
 I'd feel safer if there was more light on sidewalks.
 Even just walking along Old Fairhaven Dr while there are some lights, it's not very lit.
 I think having the police call stations like they have on campus, around town could also be helpful.